stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 ## OKRs don't #3

-**Don't say to employees: "_We are rolling out OKRs!_"**
+**Don't say to employees: "_We are rolling out OKRs_"**

 OKRs are one piece of a bigger picture.

+OKRs are brilliant for strategy execution, however there is increasing confusion and false rumours - particularly from folks who only scratch the service when learning you things.

-Try this instead: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_
+We recommend you communicate with a bigger picture: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_

 ## OKRs don't #4